xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 1. Ubiquity.
 Command line interfaces are standard across all Unix-derived systems, which includes Linux, Mac OS, Chrome OS, Android, and many others powering everything from Raspberry Pis to supercomputing clusters.
-Windows

-Both Bash and Python are widely used.
-Bash,
-Python, and tools that help write Python code, are available on any system that a student of the class is likely to encounter.[^bash-nix-os] Because of their versatility, both are used in a wide range of environments by large user
+Similarly, Bash, Python, and tools that help write Python code, are available on any system that a student of the class is likely to encounter.[^bash-nix-os] Because of their versatility, both are used in a wide range of environments by large user